ome/omero-guide-introduction/docs/annotate.rst

 #.
 Let’s now add Key-Value Pairs

-   - Select an Image from the Dataset and in the right-hand General tab, click the harmonica Key-Value Pairs.
+   - Select an Image from the Dataset and in the right-hand pane in General tab, click the harmonica Key-Value Pairs.

       |image0|